SenteraLLC/py-image-metadata-parser/README.md

         cd py-image-metadata-parser
         pipenv install --dev

-4) To enforce all commits to adhere to **black** and **PEP8** style conventions, within the top level of the repo, run
+3) To enforce all commits to adhere to **black** and **PEP8** style conventions, within the top level of the repo, run

         pipenv run pre-commit install

-3) Run all scripts with:

-        pipenv run python scripts/<script.py> [--args]
+## CLI Usage

+Run ``imgparse --help`` **from any directory** to see a list of all CLI commands available.
+Make sure you are in the correct conda environment/pipenv shell.

-### Documentation
+## Documentation

 This library is documented using Sphinx.
-To generate documentation, navigate to the *docs/* subfolder, and run

-#### Windows

-    conda activate image-parsing
-    make html

-#### Linux

-    pipenv run make html

-The documentation will be generated as an html file located at *py-image-metadata-parser/docs/\_build/html/index.html*.
-Open with a browser to get more in depth information on the various modules and functions within the library.
+To generate documentation, navigate to the *docs/* subfolder, and run ``make html``.
+Make sure you are in the correct conda environment/pipenv shell.
+Open *docs/\_build/html/index.html* with a browser to get more in depth information on the various modules and functions within the library.